JohnSantosuosso/johnsantosuosso/README.md

-Hi!
 I'm John Santosuosso, software engineer and lifelong learner.

-I primarily build in Ruby on Rails, with an active interest in learning new and emerging web frameworks.
-I love collaborative spaces where I can exercise my technical and communication skills to create innovative and scalable solutions.
+I enjoy writing clean code, debugging complex issues, and creating thorough documentation.

-Prior to working as a software engineer, I served as an IT specialist for a large public school district outside Washington DC.
+My other interests include Cybersecurity, CI/CD, and full-stack development.

-In my free time, I am evolving my knowledge of JavaScript and Data Structures/Algorithms while continuing to strive towards writing cleaner and more succinct Ruby.
+Prior to working as a software engineer, I worked as an IT specialist for one of the largest public school systems in the United States.
+I have also taught programming and personal finance courses to high school students.

-I'm always looking for opportunities to grow and collaborate.
+I value collaboration, communication, honesty, and adaptability.
 Let's connect!